Trade Wars

 - Poetry can be original or published.

-- Performances need to be 5 minutes MAX
+- Performances need to be a minimum of 3 minutes and 5 minutes MAX

 Student may opt to compete in multiple categories and we will do our best to try and schedule their sessions accordingly.